RootLeo00/rfdia-lectures/doc/1ab-answers/Deep Learning Practical Work 1-ab.md

 ### Introduction
-This project is an introduction to neural networks: our aim is to construct a basic neural network and familiarize individuals with training using backpropagation.
+For this project we worked on an introduction to neural networks: the aim was to build a basic neural network from scratch and to familiarize ourselves with the concept of training using backpropagation.
-The content, code, and PDF version of the file are available at https://rdfia.github.io.
+The documentation, our code and the report as PDF version are available here: https://rdfia.github.io.

 The primary goals are:
 1) Building a Simple Neural Network, to understand the fundamental structure of neural networks for a simple classification task and implementing them using PyTorch;